The Prettiest Girl on Stage is a Man:

 The Things She Carried argues that purses have functioned as versatile toolkits that provided women with a private, female-controlled space in a world where they rarely occupied public space on equal terms with men.
 Covering over 150 years, this book uses material artifacts, photographs, memoirs, diaries, newspaper articles, oral histories, advertisements and more to illustrate how generations of women (and some men) effectively deployed purses in their efforts to move from the margins of society to the middle.

-“Pickets, Protests, and Purses in the American Civil Rights Movement,” Gender and History, Wiley-Blackwell, currently under review.
+“Pickets, Protests, and Purses in the American Civil Rights Movement,” Gender and History, Wiley-Blackwell, June 2022.

 “Sex, Savagery and the Woman Who Made Vaudeville Famous,” Frontiers: A Journal of Women’s Studies, University of Nebraska Press, Vol. 36, No. 1, March 2015.